Force-Free Nail Trimming Techniques for Your Dog

 Somewhere along the line, dog people decided it was necessary to hold a dog’s paw securely (tightly) in order to trim the nails.
 But it really isn’t so.
 You can teach your dog to voluntarily offer a paw and hold it still for trimming – and avoid having to counter-condition the restraint part of the procedure.
 (Of course, you still have to condition your dog to love the nail trimmer or grinder).

 This was the method selected by Academy trainer Steve Buckmann of Bloomington, Indiana, with his foster dog Apple, a lovely young hound.
 Steve sat on the floor next to Apple, and used “shaping” (reinforcing small pieces of the behavior to build the complete behavior) to teach her to place her paws on his leg.
-(For more information about shaping, see “The Shape of Things to Come,” WDJ March 2006.)
+(For more information about shaping, see “Fun Dog Training Techniques Using Shaping”.)
 In that position her nails were easy to clip.
 By Day 5 of the Academy, Steve was happily and carefully clipping his cooperative dog’s nails.

 This is also the method I use with my Corgi, Lucy, who used to hate the sight of the clippers.
 I used counter-conditioning to help Lucy overcome her strong dislike of being touched on her legs and body.
 After we had completed her paw/nail clipper-touch protocol, I did the following: